Samuel Colt: Colt's Patent Manufacturing Company (1847–1860)

-Besides being used in the war with Mexico, Colt's revolvers were employed as a sidearm by both civilians and soldiers.
-Colt's revolvers were a major tool used during the westward expansion.
-A revolver which could fire six times without reloading helped soldiers and settlers fend off larger forces which were not armed in the same way.
-During 1848, Colt introduced smaller versions of his pistols known as Baby Dragoons that were made for civilian use.
-During 1850 General Sam Houston and General Thomas Jefferson Rusk lobbied Secretary of War William Marcy and President James K. Polk to adopt Colt's revolvers for the U.S. military.
-Rusk testified: "Colt's Repeating Arms are the most efficient weapons in the world and the only weapon which has enabled the frontiersman to defeat the mounted Indian in his own peculiar mode of warfare".
+Besides being used in the Mexican–American War, Colt's revolvers were employed as a sidearm by both civilians and soldiers.
+Colt's revolvers were a key tool of the westward expansion: a revolver which could fire six times without reloading helped soldiers and settlers fend off larger forces not armed in the same way.
+In 1848 Colt introduced smaller versions of his pistols for civilian use, known as "Baby Dragoons".
+In 1850 General Sam Houston and General Thomas Jefferson Rusk lobbied Secretary of War William Marcy and President James K. Polk to adopt Colt's revolvers for the U.S. military.
+Rusk testified: "Colt's Repeating Arms are the most efficient weapons in the world and the only weapon which has enabled the frontiersman to defeat the mounted Indian in his own peculiar mode of warfare."
 Lt.
-Bedley McDonald, who was a subordinate of Walker when Walker was killed in Mexico, stated that 30 Rangers used Colt's revolvers to keep 500 Mexicans in check.
-Colt used this general design for the Colt 1851 Navy Revolver which was larger than the Baby Dragoon, but not quite as large as the full-sized version.
-The gun became the standard sidearm for U.S. military officers and proved popular among civilian buyers.
+Bedley McDonald, a subordinate of Walker at the time Walker was killed in Mexico, stated that 30 Rangers used Colt's revolvers to keep over 300 Mexicans in check.
+Colt followed this design with the Colt 1851 Navy Revolver, which was larger than the Baby Dragoon but not quite as large as the full-sized version.
+It became the standard sidearm for U.S. military officers and also proved popular among civilian buyers.
 After the testimony by Houston and Rusk, the next issue became how quickly Colt could supply the military.
-Ever the opportunist, when the War with Mexico was ended, Colt sent agents south of the border to procure sales from the Mexican government.
+Ever the opportunist, when the war with Mexico ended, Colt sent agents south of the border to procure sales from the Mexican government.